Use Damage Assessment

 In this workflow, you will assume the role of a resident in the community who wants to learn more about the impact of the incident on the community and submit a damage report.

-2. Review the number of damage assessments completed, number of properties destroyed, and number that have major damage.
+3. Review the number of damage assessments completed, number of properties destroyed, and number that have major damage.

-3. Scroll to the Damage Reports section.
+4. Scroll to the Damage Reports section.

 The Damage Assessment Photo Viewer app opens with information about damage assessment photos in the community.

-5. Click Explore Damage Photos.
+6. Click Explore Damage Photos.

-By default public report photos submitted by the public do not appear in the Damage Assessment Photo Viewer, only photos collected internally.
+By default, public report photos submitted by the public do not appear in the Damage Assessment Photo Viewer, only photos collected internally.
 See the Manage damage reports section where the Public View attribute can be set to Yes to show public facing photos.

-11. Click the Back arrow to review more damage report photos.
+12. Click the Back arrow to review more damage report photos.

 Note:

-13. Close the Damage Assessment Photo Viewer application when you are done reviewing.
+14. Close the Damage Assessment Photo Viewer application when you are done reviewing.

-15. Review the Report Damage, Frequently Asked Questions, and Cleanup Events sections to learn more about how the community is responding to the disaster.
+15. Scroll down the page to review the Report Damage, Frequently Asked Questions, and Cleanup Events sections and to learn more about how the community is responding to the disaster.

 Submit public damage report